Ask AI

 )

-When a run status sensor is triggered by a job run but doesn't return anything, Dagster will report an event back to the run to indicate that the sensor ran.
+When a run status sensor is triggered by a run but doesn't return anything, Dagster will report an event back to the run to indicate that the sensor ran.

 Once you have written your sensor, you can add the sensor to a Definitions object so it can be enabled and used the same as other sensors: